RichardSchwarcz/notes/js/JS-async&Promises.md

 Function `setTimeout` does nothing in JS, instead, it's a command to Web Browser to switch on a `Timer`.
 Timer, needs time and function definiton to be run.

-**Note :**

-> _Function is allowed to escape Callback Queue, once all of the synchronous code has been done.
+> :memo: **Note:** _Function is allowed to escape Callback Queue, once all of the synchronous code has been done.
 You could have infinite while loop of console logs and function in Callback Queue would never be pushed inside of a Call Stack._

 **Mr. EventLooper** does very fast checking:
 If there is something in a Call Stack - run it
 Once Call Stack is empty, Mr. EventLooper checks if there is something in a Callback Queue.
 If there is a function waiting to be run, he brings it to the Call Stack.

-That checking which Mr. Event Looper does is called **Event Loop**.
+**This is called Event Loop**.

-## Promises
+## <r>Promises</r>

 Promise chain example